mbrandonw/mbrandonw.github.io/_posts/2017-06-22-type-safe-html-in-swift.md

 )
 ```

-Template languages hide this world of transformations from you, and they unlock all types of surprising compositions.
+These kinds of transformations are completely hidden from you in the template world, and these are the kinds of things that unlock all types of surprising compositions.

 ## Making the EDSL easier to use